-The management fees and costs set out in the 'Fees and costs summary' above include abnormal expenses of 0.00% p.a. of the net asset value of the Fund, which is the amount actually incurred by the Fund for the previous financial year including the Responsible Entity's reasonable estimates where information was unavailable at the date of this PDS.
+The management fees and costs set out in the 'Fees and costs summary' above include abnormal expenses of 0.00% p.a. of the net asset value of the Fund, which is the Responsible Entity's estimate of the costs for the current financial year (adjusted to reflect a 12 month period).
 If abnormal expenses are charged, they will be recovered from the Fund's assets when they are incurred.
-The amount quoted is not an indication or guarantee of the amount that may be charged in the future.
+As the Fund has not been in existence for a full 12 months there is no historic data available to guide any estimate of future abnormal expenses.
+Therefore, this amount may not be a good indicator of the typical ongoing abnormal expenses of the Fund in the future.
+The amount quoted is not an indication or quarantee of the amount that may be charged in the future.
 At the date of this PDS, there is no intention to hold a unitholder meeting nor are we aware of any legal proceedings the Fund may be a part of that may require us to recover associated abnormal expenses from the Fund.